theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/alteryx.md

 	Make sure the Xtract Universal server is running.

 #### Server
-Enter the name, IP or domain and port to access the server within the network, see [Connect to an Xtract Universal Server](../designer.md/#connect-the-designer-to-a-server).
+Enter the name, IP or domain and port to access the server that runs Xtract Universal within the network.
 Format: `[Server]:[Port]`.

 #### Extraction